 What Does It Mean For A Variable To Have Normal Distribution?

-The variables that exhibit normal distribution always exhibit normal distribution.
+The independent random variables that exhibit normal distribution always exhibit a normal distribution.
 As an instance, if A and B are two variables with normal distributions then:

 - A + B is normally distributed